leviettung01/doanblockchain/README.md

 2. You'll need some test BSC on the Binance network.
 Visit a <a href="https://testnet.binance.org/faucet-smart" target="_blank">faucet</a> to get some free test BSC.
 Make sure you've set your wallet network to Binance.
 3. Visit the <a href="https://truffle-nft-game-p61smhd0l-hngovan.vercel.app/" target="_blank">Truffles NFT</a> website.
 4. Make sure your wallet is on the `Binance` test network.
 Press the "Connect" button.
 This will connect the wallet to the app so it can query the blockchain for your truffles.
-5. Go to mytruffle to make some truffles(The first 2 works are free)!
+5. Go to Mytruffle to make some truffles(The first 2 works are free)!
 Once you have have 2 truffles you can breed(fee 0.01 ETH) them and have baby truffles.

 ### Other features
 1. level up(fee 0.001 ETH): Each level reduces cooldown by 30 minutes, level max(20).